Please feel free to comment on my review.

 The book is divided in 27 chapters.
 Peter David more or less carries on from where he left on in the first ‘Spider-Man’ movie.
-He does well tackling with Peter’s journey to being Spider-Man no more in book form and clearly enjoyed adding more flesh to scenes seen in the movie as well as new scenes.
+He does well with tackling Peter’s journey from being ‘Spider-Man no more’ to being Spider-Man again in book form.
+He clearly enjoyed adding more to scenes featured in the movie as well as writing new scenes.

 The book opens with two new chapters that weren’t featured in the film.
 These new chapters were added by Peter David.
 The first chapter has Dr. Octavius meeting Dr. Connors at ESU University before they get attacked by a man in a robot.
 Spidey swings in and rescues Octavius from the robot.

 This new first chapter adds more depth to Octavius and Connors’ friendship as well as adding a mystery for Peter when he hears from the man that controls the robot that Dr. Octavius is developing ‘arms’.
 This helps to build up to the reveal of the ‘arms’ that Octavius utilises for his experiments in fusion.

 Chapter 2 of the movie novelization focuses on Mary Jane and John Jameson meeting J. Jonah Jameson at a restaurant.
 This helps to establish that MJ has been having a relationship with John and she gets to meet his father for the very first time.
 There are more scenes between MJ and John in the book.

 I love the relationship scenes between Peter and Mary Jane in the book.
 There is more exploration of their emotions, especially when MJ becomes so frustrated with Peter for messing things up and for letting her down.
 There is one point where MJ wanted to both kill and feel for Peter at the same time.